-UC Irvine via The Conversation
+UC Merced via The Conversation

 How do our bodies fight off dangerous chemicals?Cells are like night club bouncers, says UC San Diego's Amro Hamdoun: With every substance that a cell encounters, it has to decide which to eliminate and which to let in.

 How much sugar are you really eating?In the near future, the Nutrition Facts label on the back of packaged foods will have a new look and more information.
 UC Davis' Kimber Stanhope explains how this will reveal the amount of sugar that is added to our foods.

 Ebola 101An infectious-disease expert at UC Berkeley offers a primer on the deadly Ebola virus.

 UC San Francisco

 December 16, 2021

 Exposure to UV rays boosts vitamin D and may protect against autoimmune disease, a new study finds.

 The nation is in the midst of a blood shortage this holiday season — consider making a lifesaving gift.

 Archaeologists reconstruct a pre-Incan diet and find a lesson in human resilience.